Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 });
 ```

-To create a dialog you first need to create a template with the modal class and beans and the `ng-controller` attribute to specify the ID of your dialog's controller:
+To create a dialog you first need to create a template with the modal class and the `ng-controller` attribute to specify the ID of your dialog's controller:

 ```
 <div class="modal" ng-controller="PinEntryController">